 Chargers repel Raiders, Ravens fly past Bengals

-APOAKLAND, California -- The Oakland Raiders struggled in Dennis Allen's debut as coach, not scoring a touchdown until the final minute as they lost 22-14 at home against the San Diego Chargers in their NFL season opener on Monday.
+OAKLAND, California -- The Oakland Raiders struggled in Dennis Allen's debut as coach, not scoring a touchdown until the final minute as they lost 22-14 at home against the San Diego Chargers in their NFL season opener on Monday.

 In the night's other game, the Baltimore Ravens extended their home winning streak to 11 games by beating the Cincinnati Bengals 44-13.